dotnet/csharplang/proposals/init.md

 At the point a `init` accessor is invoked the instance is known to be in the open construction phase.
-Hence an `init` accessor is allowed to take the following actions in addition to what a normal `set` accessor cand do:
+Hence an `init` accessor is allowed to take the following actions in addition to what a normal `set` accessor can do:

 1. Call other `init` accessors available through `this`
 1. Assign `readonly` fields declared on the same type